Synam7236/ESFAM/Droit des affaires/README.md

    -> raison sociale et le nom commercial

+    Nom commercial, facebook, raison social :

+    ARTICLE III: PURPOSE

+    >The purpose of the corporation is to engage in any lawful act or activity for which corporations may be organized under the General Corporation Law of the State of Delaware (“General Corporation Law”).

    -> QUand sont ils rentré en bourse (pourquoi ? valeuir de l'action à l'entrée en bourse)

     entrée en bourse : 2012

+    nombre d'actions vendues :

+    Capital

    -> Changements de statuts (date, nom...)